David-Estevez/SnakeServer/README.md

 - Stablishing connection
 	* The firmware accepts commands when it recieves a string that starts with i and contains the init key (i.e "i1234")
-	* It is possible to check a connection by sending "PING".
+	* It is possible to check a connection by sending *"PING"*.
 The firmware returns "Ok" as answer to that command.

 - Movements:

-	- "XY"codes:
+	- *"XY"* codes:
 		* Are composed by the identifier of the axis (X, Y, or both) plus a number selecting a position inside that axis.
 If no position is specified it affects to all servos in that axis.

 		* After that goes the identifier of the parameter plus the value:

-			A for amplitude
+			* A for amplitude
-			P for phase
+			* P for phase
-			O for offset
+			* O for offset

 		* Examples of XY codes: